Select Language

 Content

-In KS3 the focus is on exploring big questions e.g. 'Does religion make the world a better place?', 'Do we need to prove the existence of God?' and 'What is good and what is challenging about being a religious teenager in the UK?', ‘How far should we steward the planet?’
+In Key Stage 3, the focus is on exploring big questions e.g. 'Does religion make the world a better place?', 'Do we need to prove the existence of God?' and 'What is good and what is challenging about being a religious teenager in the UK?', ‘How far should we steward the planet?’

-In Year 7 & 8 the religions studied are Christianity, Islam, Buddhism and Sikhism alongside Humanist perspectives on these issues.The focus is on developing skills which will lead into GCSE.
+In Years 7 and 8 the religions studied are Christianity, Islam, Buddhism and Sikhism alongside Humanist perspectives on these issues.The focus is on developing skills which will lead into GCSE.

 Year 9 continues to revisit and develop skills but emphasises skills necessary for GCSE success e.g. revision, effective note taking and introduces GCSE style assessment questions.
 The religions studied are Christianity, Islam and Hinduism.